jkschy/gh-actions/readme.md

 Github Actions Declarative Configuration
 ========================================

 This project explores configuring a continuous integration workflow using [Github Actions](https://github.com/features/actions).
+Actions are configured using declarative YAML config file.
+Github provides an [introduction to Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).

 Modify `.github/workflows/ci.yml` such that it runs the following jobs on each commit: